phquang/Contextual-Transformation-Network/README.md

-# Bilevel Continual Learning
+# CONTEXTUALTRANSFORMATIONNETWORKS FORONLINECONTINUALLEARNING

-This project contains the implementation of the paper: Bilevel Continual Learning (arXiv).
+This project contains the implementation of the paper: Contextual Transformation Networks for Online Continual Learning (ICLR 2021).
-A dual memory management strategy: a replay memory and an evaluation set.
-The model learns new samples by experience replay with the replay memory such that in can generalize to the evaluation set.
+CTN proposes a novel network design with a controller that can efficiently extract task-specific features from a base network.
+Both the base network and the controller have access to their own memory units and are joinly trained via a bilevel optimization strategy.

 # Cite